Gas vs. electric appliances

 While manufacturers no longer make gas washing machines (they were replaced by high-efficiency electric washers), you can choose gas or electric for your dryer.

-Gas: Gas dryers are usually a little more expensive to buy, but you’ll see substantial savings on your utility bill in the long run.
+- Gas: Gas dryers are usually a little more expensive to buy, but you’ll see substantial savings on your utility bill in the long run.
 Gas dryers dry clothes faster and use less energy.
-And although gas dryers use some electricity (just like gas stoves), it's minimal compared to electric models.
+Although gas dryers use some electricity (just like gas stoves), it's minimal compared to electric models.

 Bottom line: Gas dryers are cheaper to operate but more expensive to buy.
 Your choice will probably depend on the setup of your laundry room.